ComepassDeveloper/ielts/ieltsAcademic/READING-A.md

 **Ancient Rome and piracy**
 -----------------------------------

 Piracy was an issue ancient Rome had to deal with, but it also brought some benefits for Rome.
 For example, pirates supplied slaves that were important for Rome’s industries.
-However, attacks on vessels transporting **24**………………… to Rome resulted in calls for **25**…………………for the pirates responsible.
-Nevertheless, piracy continued, with some pirates demanding a **26**………………… for the return of the Roman officials they captured.
+However, attacks on vessels transporting **24** <!-- 3 --> to Rome resulted in calls for **25** <!-- 3 --> for the pirates responsible.
+Nevertheless, piracy continued, with some pirates demanding a **26** <!-- 3 --> for the return of the Roman officials they captured.

 ---